Orange Cranberry Muffins

 This post may contain affiliate links.
 Please see our disclosure policy.

-For more delicious muffin recipes, try my blueberry banana muffins, blackberry muffins with streusel topping, or my easy blueberry muffins.
+Using my signature method of butter, oil, and buttermilk—the same secret behind my blueberry banana muffins, blackberry muffins with streusel topping, or my easy blueberry muffins!

 Orange cranberry muffins on a table with dried orange slices and fresh cranberries.